SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

     - Admin approval – SysKit Point admins need to approve this request
     - Manager and admin approval – requires approval from both manager of the requester and SysKit Point admins
     - Automatically Approve – templates using this option don’t require approval.
 The workspace will be created immediately when the end-user sends a request.

+  Additionally, you can enable comments for requesters when they request a new workspace in this section.

   Read more about Approval processes and how to create custom ones in this [article](approval-processes.md).